China jails Canadian tycoon for 13 years for finance crimes | Law-Order

 Hong Kong police investigated Xiao's disappearance and said he crossed the border into the mainland.
 An advertisement in the Ming Pao newspaper in Xiao's name the same week denied he was taken against his will.

-At the time of his disappearance, Xiao was worth nearly $6 billion, making him China's 32nd wealthiest person, according to the Hurun Report, which follows the country's wealthy.
+At the time of his disappearance, Xiao was worth nearly $6 billion, making him China's 32nd wealthiest person, according to the Hurun Report, which follows the country's wealth.

 In 2020, regulators seized nine companies controlled by Xiao.

-That included four insurers, two securities firms, two trust firms and a company involved in financial futures.
-The business magazine Caixin reported at the time that the seized assets totalled almost 1 billion yuan ($150 million).
+That included four insurers, two securities firms, two trust firms, and a company involved in financial futures.
+The business magazine Caixin reported at the time that the seized assets totaled almost 1 billion yuan ($150 million).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)